lucasmoten/coinkite-docs/coldcard/hsm/users.md

 established, you may view it and remove them from the menu system, in Advanced under "User Management".

-The best practise is for the Coldcard to generate the password or TOTP secret and display it on-screen in a QR code.
+The best practice is for the Coldcard to generate the password or TOTP secret and display it on-screen in a QR code.
 If you are using a TOTP app, such as Google Authenticator or FreeOTP, then you can scan the screen of the Coldcard to install the code.
 Unfortunately,